 - Iceland – 2%

-I think over the next few years we will see this change significantly because it was also recently announced that Google will be launching fresh grocery deliveries to parts of San Francisco and Los Angeles.
-This will be part of Google Express, which partners with retailers in some U.S. cities to deliver goods to consumers within hours of an order.
-And with smaller retailers getting in the mix and even local farmers I’m sure we will see a shift in our food buying habits.
+There will be significant changes in this area over the next few years, as fleet management for delivery services continues to become more reliable and efficient through constant technological innovation.
+In keeping with the trend, Google has announced that it will be launching fresh grocery deliveries to parts of San Francisco and Los Angeles soon.
+And with smaller retailers getting in the mix and even local farmers, I’m sure we will see a shift in our food buying habits.